-It is a busines that operates across the globe in dozens of industries.
+It is a business that operates across the globe in dozens of industries.
 It’s driving global innovation across more than 100 different countries.

 It’s as recognizable as Disney or Tesla.
 And much more recognizable than Square.

-Yet while those stocks trade at hundreds of times earnings... this $2 stock trades for only four times earnings.
+Yet while those stocks have traded at hundreds of times earnings... this $2 stock trades for only four times earnings.

-Disney is literally 35 times more expensive than this stock.
+By that metric, Disney is literally 35 times more expensive than this stock.
 And Tesla is 84 times more expensive!

-This $2 stock could trade at $50 tomorrow and STILL BE CHEAPER Disney.
-And it could trade for over $100 and still be cheaper than Tesla!
+This $2 stock could trade at $50 tomorrow and STILL BE CHEAPER than Disney.
+And it could trade for more than $100 and still be cheaper than Tesla!

-That ladies and gentlemen is an all-time buying opportunity.
+That, ladies and gentlemen, is an all-time buying opportunity.

 But the question is...